epeios-q37/zelbinium/site/en/tutorial/frontend.md

 <div data-type="sandbox" data-cursor="1,1">
 </div>

-The height of the box displayed in the clear area may seem small, but it will adjust to its content, as we'll see below.
+The dimensions of the box displayed in the clear area will be adjusted to its content, as shown below.

 Click *Show/Hide* again to save space by hiding the editor and the preview.